KavyaVee00/CS-5004-Theory/README.md

 .... rest of the code

-// Static method to get the manufacturer
+// method to get the manufacturer
     public static String getManufacturer() {
         return manufacturer;
     }

-    // Static method to set the manufacturer public static void setManufacturer(String newManufacturer) {
+    // method to set the manufacturer
+    public static void setManufacturer(String newManufacturer) {
         manufacturer = newManufacturer;
     }